For ordering products online click here We accept Visa, Mastercard, Check, Money Order, and Paypal.

 19th Century Siccatif de Courtrai

-Unrefined Walnut Oil 280 Mil.
-Glass Jar is $14.50 This pure oil contains no additives.
+Raw Walnut Oil 120 Mil.
+(4 -ounce) plastic bottle is $8.50.
+[No longr available] This pure nut oil contains no antioxidants.
 This lightly-colored oil provides excellent wettability and much faster drying than the commonly-available purified and refined walnut oil.
 Excellent for hand rubbing of pigments into paint.
-See our online order form
+Ordering Online

-Information for Modern Day Commercial "Tube Paint" Enthusiastes
+Information for Modern Day Commercial 'Tube Paint' Enthusiasts

 I have often been asked if the specialized varnishes we provide can be used with tube paints.
 Certainly, they can.
 In fact, as we have noticed over the years, most buyers of our varnishes and mediums are tube paint-users who have need for strengthening their " tube colors" so that a thinning with solvent (such as turps) can be effectively performed.